minimul/xero-api/README.md

 ### Ruby client for the Xero API version 2.
 - **Pure JSON-in / JSON-out.** No XML support.
-- 4 main methods: **.get, .create, .update, and .delete**
+- 4 main methods: **.get, .create, .update, and .delete**.
-- No validation rules built into the gem. **Validation comes from API only**.
+- No validation rules built into the gem. **Validation comes from the API only**.
 - Close to the metal experience.
 - First class logging.
 - Robust error handling.